Local Governance Statement

 - the way elected members make decisions and relate to each other

-- the management structure and key policies of the council
+- the management structure and key policies of the council.

-The purpose of local government is
+The purpose of local government (LGA Section 10) is:

 (a) to enable democratic local decision-making and action by, and on behalf of, communities; and